syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Sorting-and-Filtering.md

 ### Sorting

-* Sort Ascending and Sort Descending label only displayed in the spreadsheet filter popup instead of display the Sort Smallest to Largest, Sort Largest to Smallest label for numeric values, Sort A to Z, Sort Z to A label for string values, Sort Oldest to Newest, Sort Newest to Oldest label for date values.
-Because maintaining the seamless performance while opening the filter popup in the spreadsheet.
+* In Microsoft Excel, sorting label should be varied in filter popup based on the type of values in a column (For e.g, "Sort Smallest to Largest" for numeric values, "Sort A to Z" for string values, etc.).
+But in Spreadsheet, sort label should not be varied based on values due to improve the loading performance of filter popup.
-* Sort Ascending or Sort Descending order is not checked in the filter popup while importing the excel sheet as excel.
-Because XlsIO does not maintain the sorted order of the columns.
+* Sort Ascending or Sort Descending label is not checked in the filter popup, if the column is sorted in Microsoft Excel.
+Because currently XlsIO do not have support to fetch the sorted order while importing the workbook.

 ### Filtering

-* Auto Filtered columns in the entire sheet has been cleared even if cleared the filter from any single column of the imported excel sheet.
-Because XlsIO does not maintain Auto Filter applied order.
+* If the filter applied in Microsoft Excel, then the filter will be cleared from all columns while clearing the filter from any one column Because unable to fetch the filtering order.
-* While importing the excel sheets, right most filtered column considered as a last Auto Filtered column.
-Hence checked and unchecked items only displayed for the column.
-Because XlsIO does not maintain the Auto Filter applied order.
+* While importing the workbook, checked and unchecked items are only displayed in the right most filtered column.
+Because unable to fetch the filtering order.